igricrbx/eurovision-tier-list/README.md

 yarn start
 ```

-The client will run on http://localhost:3000 and the server on http://localhost:5000.
+By default, the client will run on http://localhost:3000 and the server on http://localhost:5000.

 ## Testing